 Dan was leaving his friend’s house after a party.
 While leaving, Dan placed his firearm in his pocket for protection.
 Prior to entering his vehicle to go home, a police officer stops and questions Dan.
 He asked Dan “what he was doing.”
 Dan stated that he was driving home after a party.
 The officer observed Dan portraying objective symptoms of intoxication.
 After blowing into the officer’s breathalyzer, the device revealed that Dan was over the legal limit to drive.
 The police officer began searching Dan which revealed the firearm located in Dan’s pocket.
 After inspecting the firearm, the officer found that it was fully loaded.
 The police officer arrested Dan for armed criminal action.
 In this case, Dan would not be guilty of armed criminal action because although he was attempting to drive home – a DUI is not a felony offense.
 Additionally, Dan was not going to “use” the firearm in any manner towards the commission of the DUI.
 Therefore, Dan would be successful in defeating the charges.

-If you have been arrested or charged with armed criminal action, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
+If you have been arrested or charged with armed criminal action under PC 25800, then contact an experienced Newport Beach criminal defense attorney at the Law Offices of John D. Rogers.
+Call (949) 625-4487 for a free confidential consultation concerning your rights and defenses.